fkie-cad/amides/README.md

 script will create two separate containers: `amides-results` and `amides-env`.

 The `amides-results` container is specifically created to execute the `results.sh` script described in the [experiments](#running-experiments).
 The container is configured to mount the `amides/plots`, `amides/models`, and `data` directories of the container as bind mounts onto the local file systems.
-This means that plots and models generated during the experiment execution will be available in the equally named directories on the local system..
+This means that plots and models generated during the experiment execution will be available in the equally named directories on the local system.

 The `amides-env` container provides the actual quickstart environment for AMIDES.
-Starting the container starts aa bash inside the container which can then be used to execute several scripts of the `amides` package, including training and validating, plotting results, etc. The `amides-env` container supports the same bind mounts as the `amides-results` container which means event data placed in the `data` folder is accessible from within the container.
+Starting the container runs a bash script inside the container, which can then be used to execute several scripts of the `amides` package, including training and validating, plotting results, etc. The `amides-env` container supports the same bind mounts as the `amides-results` container, which means event data placed in the `data` folder are accessible from within the container.
 Models, results, and plots

 ## Documentation

-The corresponding academic research paper will be published in the proceedings of the 33nd USENIX Security Symposium:
+The corresponding academic research paper will be published in the proceedings of the 33rd USENIX Security Symposium:

-R. Uetz, M. Herzog, L. Hackländer, S. Schwarz, and M. Henze, “You Cannot Escape Me: Detecting Evasions of SIEM Rules in Enterprise Networks,” in *Proceedings of the 33rd USENIX Security Symposium (USENIX Sec)*, 2024.[[DOI]()] [[arXiv]()]
+R. Uetz, M. Herzog, L. Hackländer, S. Schwarz, and M. Henze, “You Cannot Escape Me: Detecting Evasions of SIEM Rules in Enterprise Networks,” in *Proceedings of the 33rd USENIX Security Symposium (USENIX Security)*, 2024.[[DOI]()] [[arXiv]()]

-## Contributors

-AMIDES was developed during an active research project of the Cyber Analysis & Defense department of the [Fraunhofer Insitute for Communication, Information Processing, and Ergonomics (FKIE)](https://www.fkie.fraunhofer.de/).

 ## License